 }

-Use client secret in third-party application
+in third-party application that supports OAUTH.

-You can also use the client id, client secret value and tenant in third-party application that supports OAUTH.
-If you have a legacy email application doesn’t support OAUTH, the following third-party application can use the client id, client secret value and tenant to help your application to connect Office 365.
+If you have a legacy email application doesn’t support OAUTH, the following third-party application can use the

 Not enough?
 Please contact our technical support team.